vmware-tanzu/tanzu-plugin-runtime/component/README.md

 ```

-The `NewSpinner` function takes in the following optional options:
+The `NewOutputWriterSpinner` function takes in the following optional options:

-- `output io.Writer`: The output writer for the spinner and final output.
+- `WithOutputStream(writer io.Writer)`: sets the output stream for the OutputWriterSpinner component.
-- `outputFormat string`: The output format for the final output.
-It can be either "json" or "yaml".
+- `WithOutputFormat(outputFormat OutputType)`: sets output format for the OutputWriterSpinner component.
-- `spinnerText string`: The text to display next to the spinner.
+- `WithOutputWriterOptions(opts ...OutputWriterOption)`: configures OutputWriterOptions to the OutputWriterSpinner component.
-- `startSpinner bool`: Whether to start the spinner immediately or not.
+- `WithSpinnerText(text string)`: sets the spinner text
+- `WithSpinnerFinalText(finalText string, prefix log.LogType)`: sets the spinner final text and prefix log indicator
+- `WithSpinnerStarted()`: starts the spinner when the OutputWriterSpinner component gets created
-- `headers ...string`: Optional headers for the final output.
+- `WithHeaders(headers ...string)`: Sets the headers for the OutputWriterOptions component

-The created `OutputWriterSpinner` instance provides two methods:
+The created `OutputWriterSpinner` instance provides following methods:

-- `RenderWithSpinner()`: Renders the output with a spinner.
+- `SetKeys(headerKeys ...string)`: sets the headers for the OutputWriter component
+- `AddRow(items ...interface{})`: adds rows to the OutputWriter component
+- `SetText(text string)`: sets the spinner text
+- `SetFinalText(finalText string, prefix log.LogType)`: sets the spinner final text and prefix log indicator
+- `StartSpinner()`: start the spinner instance and renders the spinnerText
-- `StopSpinner()`: Stops the spinner and renders the final output.
+- `StopSpinner()`: stops the running spinner instance and renders FinalText if set
+- `Render()`: stops the spinner and render the output

 ## Prompt Component